ranvis/php-ext-cbor/README.md

 For decoding, the option is enabled as `true` by default, while encoding it should be specified explicitly.

 If `true` is specified on encoding, data is always wrapped with {stringref-namespace} tag.
-It initializes the string index (like compression dictionary) for the content inside the tag.
+It initializes the string index table (like compression dictionary) for the content inside the tag.
-The {stringref-namespace} tag added implicitly is handled specially and not counted as `max_depth` level.
+The {stringref-namespace} tag added implicitly is handled specially and not counted as `'max_depth'` level.
-`'explicit'` makes {stringref} active but the root namespace is not implicitly created, meaning {stringref} is not created on its own.
+Similarly, `'explicit'` makes {stringref} active but the root namespace is not implicitly created, meaning {stringref} is not created on its own.

 The use of this tag makes CBOR contextual.
 CBOR data that use {stringref} can be embedded in other CBOR.
 But data that doesn't use it cannot always be embedded safely in {stringref} CBOR, because it will corrupt reference indices of the following strings.